AathifMahir/Fairy/src/README.md

 | Command Pattern | **✅** | ❌ | ❌ | ❌ | ❌ |
 | Two-Way Binding | **✅** | ❌ | ❌ | ✅ | ❌ |
 | Auto-Disposal | **✅** | ⚠️ | ✅ | ✅ | ⚠️ |

+## Maintenance & Release Cadence

+Fairy follows a **non-breaking minor version** principle:

+- **Major versions** (v1.0, v2.0, v3.0): May include breaking changes with migration guides
+- **Minor versions** (v1.1, v1.2, v2.1, v2.2): New features and enhancements, **no breaking changes**
+- **Patch versions** (v1.1.1, v2.0.1): Bug fixes and documentation updates only

+**Examples:**
+- ✅ v1.1, v1.2, v1.3 → All backward compatible with v1.0
+- ✅ v2.1, v2.2, v2.3 → All backward compatible with v2.0
+- ⚠️ v2.0 → May have breaking changes from v1.x (see CHANGELOG for migration guide)

+**Upgrade confidence:** You can safely upgrade within the same major version without code changes.

+**Support policy:** Only the current and previous major versions receive updates.
+Once v3.0 is released, v1.x will no longer receive updates (v2.x and v3.x will be supported).

 ## License